Sotaro-Suzuki/Deep_Stock/README.md

 This repository is temporarily open to the public now due to employment activity.
 (05/17/2022)<br>

-# Introduction
+## Short introduction
 Hello.
 I am Sotaro Suzuki, a machine learning and AI engineer.<br>
 I have been developing an "Stock and forex prediction AI" more than three years since its conception.<br>
 The current programme is a beta version and there is no guarantee that it will be profitable, so it is not distributed yet.<br>
-However, I am planning to verify the trading history by third parties, such as GoGoJungle.<br>
+However, I am planning to verify the trading history by third parties, such as Forex Factory, MQL4 databse and GoGoJungle.<br>

 ## Deep Stock
 This program can be simply described as an automated trading program with AI.<br>